MoustaphaCheikhJidou/LicensePlateRecognition/README.md

 - `requirements.txt`: Python dependencies required for the project.
 - `Second phase notebook JIDDOU26.ipynb`: Jupyter Notebook with the full pipeline of loading, processing, and outputting license plate data.
-- `test notebook .ipynb`: Jupyter Notebook with the full pipeline to test on a particular image.
+- `test notebook.ipynb`: Jupyter Notebook designed to test the pipeline on a specific image.

 ### Setup and Installation